January 6, 2022

 We must remember the principles of power, first given to us that Day of Pentecost.

-Finally, the Holy Spirit is a Person to be recognized.
 The Third Person of the Trinity works in us.
 If we try to take credit for what the Holy Spirit of God is doing, we are taking praise under false pretenses.
-We need to constantly give God the praise and glory for what He is doing.
+We need to constantly give God praise and glory for what He is doing.

-Are you consciously, conspicuously filled with the Spirit of God?
+Are you consciously and conspicuously filled with the Spirit of God?
 If not, you’re not just missing a blessing; you’re guilty of rebellion and sin.
 Consider your faith today; meditate on these principles of power.